katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

             </ul>

             <p>For a more complete listing of options, see <a href="https://docs.docker.com/engine/reference/commandline/container_run/">the official Docker documentation</a> on the <code class="language-plaintext highlighter-rouge">docker run</code> command.</p>

-            <p>Now, first make sure that you can copy instructions from a browser page to the container terminal.
-It works in the same manner as the local WSL linux terminal, i.e. you can usually copy from other sources with <code class="language-plaintext highlighter-rouge">Ctrl+C</code> and then paste into your container terminal with mouse right click.
-Copy from the terminal itself by selecting the text to be copied.
-If this does not work, you will see later in these instructions how to pass files from your local computer to the container.</p>

             <p>This container has a VNC application installed to allow opening graphical windows on a remote machine (seen from the container, your own computer is a remote machine).
 Start the application with <code class="language-plaintext highlighter-rouge">start_vnc</code> from your container prompt, and choose a password.
 You will need to start it every time you use the container (if you want to open graphics windows), but you will define the password only at the first time.</p>